eluckie/people-pizza-parlor/README.md

 #### By E. Luckie ☀️

-#### This webpage acts as a faux pizza parlor where users are able to select a pizza size and customize their toppings as desired, as well as see the price for their selections.
+#### This webpage acts as a faux pizza parlor where users are able to select a pizza size and customize their toppings as desired, then see the price.

 ## Technologies Used